 that they need to have licensed operators in order to be of legal use.
 Construction

-sites using a Canadian foreign worker program must therefore ensure that a potential
+sites using any workers at any time, must therefore ensure that a potential

 employee is properly qualified before hiring him or her to operate a bulldozer.